 Paul says this because there is more glory in salvation than there is in death.
 However justly a judge may condemn some-one, he earns more honor if he shows mercy, so that the guilty party is given an opportunity to mend his ways.

-"Much rather does the ministration of righteousness exceed in glory."
+"Much rather doth the ministration of righteousness exceed in glory."
 For those Tables indeed showed the sinners and punished them, but this not only did not punish the sinners, but even made them righteous: for this did Baptism confer.

 [AD 384] Ambrosiaster on 2 Corinthians 3:9